bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 getting to the start of the next frame, or in combination with breakpoints.

-In this video we demonstrate system step & continue frame on the breakout example with an egui interface.
+In this video we demonstrate system step & continue frame on the breakout example with a custom `egui` interface.
 The stepping cursor can be seen moving through the systems list as we click the `step` button.
 When the `continue` button is clicked, you can see the game progress one stepping frame for each click.